camunda-community-hub/zeebe-simple-monitor/README.md

 This is a monitoring application for [Zeebe](https://zeebe.io).
 It has two parts: an [exporter](https://github.com/zeebe-io/zeebe-simple-monitor/exporter) and a [web application](https://github.com/zeebe-io/zeebe-simple-monitor/app).
 The exporter runs on the Zeebe broker and export data to a database.
 The webapp reads the data from the database and present it in a HTML5 web application.

+**Important notes:**
+* The simple monitor is a community project meant for playing around with Zeebe. **Consider it unstable!
+There is no guranteed maintenance!
+It is not officially supported by the Zeebe Team!** But of course everybody is invited to contribute!
+* The simple monitor is tested on **Chrome only**.
+Other browsers are not supported.

 **Features:**
 * inspect deployed workflows
 * inspect workflow instances, including payload and incidents
 * management operations (e.g. new deployment, cancel workflow instance, update payload)

-*This is a community project meant for playing around with Zeebe.
-It is not officially supported by the Zeebe Team (i.e. no gurantees).
-Everybody is invited to contribute!*

 ## How to build